All bills

 What does HB26-1032 do?

 This bill creates a new 'Fallen Firefighter' special license plate for Colorado drivers.
-To get the plate, you must make a donation to an approved nonprofit that supports the families of firefighters who died in the line of duty.
-It is a completely optional way for residents to show support for fallen heroes while funding charitable services.
+To get the plate, you'll need to donate to an approved nonprofit that helps families of firefighters who died in the line of duty.
+You will also pay a one-time fee of $50 on top of your normal vehicle registration costs.

 What is the current status of HB26-1032?

 HB26-1032 is currently "In Committee" in the 2026 Regular Session.
-It was introduced by Chris Richardson and is assigned to the Finance, Appropriations committee.
+It was introduced by Chris Richardson and is assigned to the Finance committee.

 Who sponsors HB26-1032?